KxSystems/docs/docs/ref/accumulators.md

 The number of successive evaluations is determined differently for unary and for higher-rank iterables.

-The domain of the progressors is functions, lists, and dictionaries that represent [finite-state machines](../basics/glossary.md#finite-state-machine).
+The domain of the accumulators is functions, lists, and dictionaries that represent [finite-state machines](../basics/glossary.md#finite-state-machine).

 ```q
 q)yrp                               / a European tour